Justin Erasmus: Joliet Slammers

-Erasmus began the 2013 season with the Joliet Slammers of the Frontier League.
+Erasmus began the 2013 season with the Joliet Slammers of the independent Frontier League.
 In 27 appearances out of the bullpen, he posted a 3-2 record and 1.82 ERA with 21 strikeouts and 17 saves across 29 2/3 innings pitched.

 Gateway Grizzlies

 On August 17, 2013, Erasmus was traded to the Gateway Grizzlies of the Frontier League.
 In six appearances for Gateway, he recorded one win, five strikeouts, and three saves without allowing a run across 4 2/3 innings.

 On February 18, 2014, Erasmus re-signed with the Grizzlies.

 Fargo-Moorhead RedHawks

 On May 23, 2014, Erasmus signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
 In 25 appearances (two starts) for Fargo-Moorhead, he compiled a 2-2 record and 5.07 ERA with 38 strikeouts and two saves over 55 innings of work.

 Schaumburg Boomers

 Erasmus finished the 2014 season with the Schaumburg Boomers of the Frontier League.
 In eight appearances (two starts) for Schaumburg, he posted a 3-0 record and 4.21 ERA with 24 strikeouts and one save across 25 2/3 innings of work.